I beg to move,

 Thank you for calling me relatively early in the debate, Mr Stringer.
 I apologise to hon.
 Members, particularly those on the Front Bench, because I will not be here for the closing speeches, but I will of course read them assiduously.
 I and some other MPs have a meeting with Imperial Healthcare Trust that has taken a long time to arrange.
 Given the pressures and crisis of funding in many parts of the NHS, I think I need to be there.
 It is not entirely irrelevant to the subject of the debate.
 I will, for the reasons I have given, try to be brief and confine my comments to the issues that affect my constituents.

-I am extraordinarily privileged to have some of the finest healthcare and medical research facilities, not only in this country but across Europe and the world, in Hammersmith and Shepherd’s Bush.
+I am extraordinarily privileged to have some of the finest healthcare and medical research facilities not only in this country, but across Europe and the world, in Hammersmith and Shepherd’s Bush.
 I have three of the five hospitals in Imperial Healthcare Trust: Queen Charlotte’s and Chelsea, Hammersmith, and Charing Cross.
 I also have, being built as we speak on a 23-acre site in White City, the major new campus for Imperial College.
-They are amazing institutions that this country is proud to have, and they are truly international in terms of the staff who work there, their research and co-operation, and the funding that they receive.
+They are amazing institutions that this country is proud to have, and they are truly international in the staff who work there, their research and co-operation, and the funding that they receive.
 We cannot avoid the fact that they are grievously affected by the consequences of Brexit.
 They are resilient organisations and they will do what they can to mitigate the effects.

 Just a few weeks ago, Imperial College announced a joint venture with the National Centre for Scientific Research, one of the major French scientific research institutions.
-There is already a lot of international co-operation that goes on, but one of the main purposes of the joint venture is to allow continued access to vital European funding.
+There is already a lot of international co-operation, but one of the main purposes of the joint venture is to allow continued access to vital European funding.
 We welcome attempts to mitigate the effects of Brexit, but when we talk about Brexit it always seems to be about how we can achieve a second-best position.
 Like my right hon.
 Friend the Member for Exeter (Mr Bradshaw), who eloquently expressed the variety of damage that Brexit will do to the healthcare sector, I find it difficult to see any positives.
 Yes, it is possible to see mitigation, but very difficult to see how we are going to be any better off in any capacity as a result of Brexit.

 Does my hon.
 Friend agree that, given the research facilities he has described in the hospitals in his constituency, we are talking about not only the effect on the institutions, but the ability of the entire health sector to produce the best outcomes for patients in this country, because they get new treatments faster because of the co-operative work being done internationally?